 With regard to Thai Massage, you may have heard about the phrase “Opening the Wind Gates.”
 In Thailand, you will also hear teachers or therapists talk about “Blood Stops” or “Stopping the Blood,” which is the same.
-In fact, Blood Stops refer to an arterial compression technique, a technique also used in Indian Yoga, by the way.
+In fact, Blood Stops refer to an arterial compression technique, a technique also used in Yoga, by the way.

 Because of the sudden rush and power-boost of fresh blood through the arteries, capillaries and veins after releasing the Blood Stop, the gates are relaxed, “opened” and widened, energy flow is increased, residues of cells are flushed and toxins cleared out of the circulatory system, and nutrients and oxygen better reach the deeper layers of cell tissues and extremities.

 Blood Stops are done at locations on the arteries in the groins (femoral arteries) and in the armpits (axillary arteries), which are also more or less points on the second inside lines corresponding with Sen Kalathari.

-Moreover, there are strong contraindications to be taken into account, such as for clients with circulatory or cardiac disorders, hypertension, varicose veins, heart disease, and pregnant women, to name a few situations where the Blood Stop should certainly not be performed.
+Moreover, there are strong contraindications to be taken into account, such as for clients with circulatory or cardiac disorders, hypertension, varicose veins, heart disease, and pregnant women, to name a few situations where the Blood Stop should certainly not be carried out.